honourednihilist/gradle-postgresql-embedded/README.md

 You can specify any supported version from [postgresql-embedded](https://github.com/yandex-qatools/postgresql-embedded/blob/postgresql-embedded-2.8/src/main/java/ru/yandex/qatools/embed/postgresql/distribution/Version.java), and a custom version of PostgreSQL as well.

-For example, you can use versions from [PostgreSQL Binaries](https://www.enterprisedb.com/download-postgresql-binaries) if you need a newer (or older) version of PostgreSQL than it is supported by this plugin at the moment.
+For example, you can use versions from [PostgreSQL Binaries](https://www.enterprisedb.com/download-postgresql-binaries) if you need a newer (or older) version of PostgreSQL which is not supported by this plugin at the moment.

 ```groovy
 postgresEmbedded {